blender/blender/doc/python_api/rst/info_quickstart.rst

 Animation
 =========

-There are 2 ways to add keyframes through Python.
+There are two ways to add keyframes through Python.

-The first is through key properties directly, which is similar to inserting a keyframe from the button as a user.
+The first is through key properties directly, which is like inserting a keyframe from the button as a user.
 You can also manually create the curves and keyframe data, then set the path to the property.
 Here are examples of both methods.

-Both examples insert a keyframe on the active object's Z axis.
+Both insert a keyframe on the active object's Z axis.

 Simple example: